Animetality/Katsuniya/README.md

 This build is mainly focused on Windows.

 The Mac and Mobile interface will come into play when I want to begin learning Java and Swift.

+# What's the structure of the game?

+It's a Rhythm based game that requires you to listen to the song playing in order to be able to play.